-The salvation of Israel is coming, and that event is tightly woven into the prophecies of the Last Days.
-Since very few dispute that fact, the only question in our mind should be about WHEN these children of Jacob will return to God.
+This salvation of the children of Jacob is tightly woven into the prophecies of the Last Days.
+Since very few dispute that fact, the only question in our mind should be about WHEN.
+This ‘when’ should consume our interest because When Gog Comes and when the children of Jacob Returns will also tell us when Ezekiel’s Fire will flatten our civilization.

-I have discovered that most Christians assume that the Children of Israel return to God at some point after the Rapture and/or around the Second Coming of Jesus Christ.
+Unfortunately, I have discovered that most Christians assume that Gog and Magog comes at some point after the Rapture and/or around the Second Coming of Jesus Christ.
 Since the Millennium has a geographical focus on Jerusalem, it is easy to see why so many make this assumption.
 All of us tend to latch on to such similarities and move on to deal with the other challenges of life.
-But, such assumptions will be fatal, if Ezekiel’s Fire is real.
+But, such assumptions will be fatal, if Ezekiel’s Fire catches you unprepared.

-If I’m right, at some point over the next decade or so, the lights will go out and a billion people will probably die.
+If I’m right, at some point over the next decade or two, the lights will go out, our buildings will collapse and billions people will probably die.
 Some places will fare better than others.
 But, there’s no way that our current civilization can survive such a catastrophic event.
 It will be that bad.

 Since the description in the Bible is pretty clear, we must accept the fact that it’s coming.
 There’s no other way to view the events of Isaiah 30, Zechariah 12 and Ezekiel 39.
 Those three chapters describe the same moment in time.
 Worse, there is evidence that an event like Ezekiel’s Fire has already happened at least once before.